El día que me quieras (song): Luis Miguel version

 Puerto Rican-born Mexican singer Luis Miguel recorded a cover version of the song on his studio album Segundo Romance (1994).
-It was released as the album's lead single on August 1994.
+It was released as the album's lead single in August 1994.
 This single peaked at number-one in the Billboard Hot Latin Tracks chart in 1994, one of the two songs along with "La Media Vuelta" from the album to do so.
 It also topped the charts in Mexico, Argentina, Panama and Peru; and reached the top-three in four other countries.

 Luis Miguel's version received a nomination for Pop Song of the Year at the 1995 Lo Nuestro Awards.
 It was recognized as one best-performing Latin songs of the year at the 1996 BMI Latin Awards.
 The music video was directed by Kiko Guerrero and filmed at the Palacio de Bellas Artes in Mexico City with Miguel and a 36-piece orchestra.
 A live version of the song was included on his album El Concierto (1995).